andrewt3000/MachineLearning/rag.md

 **Hybrid search** runs both and merges the ranked lists (commonly with reciprocal rank fusion), getting the exact-match strength of keywords and the paraphrase strength of embeddings.
 Hybrid is the standard production choice.

+#### Two-stage retrieval
+Production retrievers are typically structured as two stages that trade off speed and accuracy:

+- Stage 1 — candidate retrieval: a fast, cheap search fetches a broad candidate set (commonly 50–100 chunks) from the full knowledge base.
+For vector search this is embedding similarity (typically cosine similarity), made fast at scale by approximate nearest neighbor (ANN) indexes such as HNSW, which trade a small amount of recall for large speedups over exact search.
+Keyword search (BM25) and hybrid search also serve as stage-1 retrieval.
-A **reranker** is an optional second stage: a model that takes the query paired with each candidate chunk and scores relevance directly.
-It is more accurate than embedding similarity (it reads query and chunk together rather than comparing vectors computed separately) but too slow to run over the whole knowledge base — so the retriever fetches a broad candidate set (say 50) and the reranker picks the best few.
+- Stage 2 — reranking: a reranker (typically a cross-encoder) takes the query paired with each candidate chunk and scores relevance directly.
+It is more accurate than embedding similarity — it reads query and chunk together rather than comparing vectors computed separately — but too slow to run over the whole knowledge base, so it only rescores the stage-1 candidates and passes the best few to the LLM.

 ### Evaluation
 RAG quality is measured at two levels: did the retriever find the right chunks (**recall@k**, precision), and did the model answer faithfully from them (**groundedness** — answers supported by retrieved text rather than hallucinated).
 A RAG system can fail at either stage independently, so they are diagnosed separately.